marcuskwan/nasa-photo-of-the-day/README.md

 This project was put together using create-react-app (CRA).
 You will not need to install CRA in order to make this project work.
 Follow the steps below to setup the project with the proper dependencies.

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
 - [ ] Add your team lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository in your terminal
 - [ ] CD into the project base directory `cd component-calculator`